rhyshealmoj/hmctstask/README.md

 ```
 You can also run a test class on its own by using this, appended with ```--spec "cypress/e2e/login_data_validation.cy.js"```

-Running this will cause HTMLs to be generated, which can then be used as part of CI reporting process.
+Running this will cause HTML to be generated, which can then be used as part of CI reporting process.
 This can be found in the ```\cypress\reports\html``` folder in the repo